ColoradoSchoolOfMines/wii-track/docs/design.rst

 The overall data flow is as follows::

-    Edge nodes -> Compute nodes -> data nodes -> User facing applications
+    Edge nodes -> Compute nodes -> Data store -> User facing applications

 Here is a (non-comprehensive) list of considerations we discussed as we designed our system architecture:

 - **Edge nodes may not have much compute power.** For our prototype, we used a Raspberry Pi 1 which only has a 600 MHz ARM processor.
 Starting up the Python 3 interpreter can take over 30 seconds!
 However, compared to many embedded devices, the Raspberry Pi has a large amount of compute power.
 Operations such as string manipulation and floating point arithmetic are not possible on many embedded devices.

   This led us to push all of the computation onto AWS Lambda.
 Edge nodes only send raw data and we can then utilize the power of the Amazon infrastructure for data processing.

 - **Edge nodes may be difficult to update.** These embedded devices may be installed in low-bandwidth areas and then possibly not replaced for years.
 It would be very difficult to add new features if those features required deploying an update to the edge nodes.
-Instead, we do almost all computation in lambda where pushing updates is easy.
+Instead, we do almost all computation in lambda where publishing updates is easy.

 - **Server administration is hard.** AWS Lambda abstracts the server away, so we are able to concentrate on code, not deployment.
 This was great for not only